-All the standard functions of a precision sound level meter are provided: instantaneous level, $L{\rm eq}$, SEL, $L{\rm max}$, $L{\rm min}$, Dose, projected dose, etc. In addition, many valuable parameters can be stored: time history interval data such as $L{\rm n}$'s and $L{\rm eq}$, etc. Level calibration is performed in a few key strokes, and every change or check is entered in a calibration log.
+Using cable CBL038 or INT002 and related software, the 5-pin connector is used both for external power and for the remote interface.
+All the standard functions of a precision sound level meter are provided: instantaneous level, $L{eq}$ , SEL, $L{max}$ , $L{min}$ , dose, projected dose, etc. In addition, many valuable parameters can be stored: time history interval data such as $L_n$ 's and $L{eq}$ , exceedance and exceedance time history, etc. Level calibration is performed in a few key strokes, and every change or check is entered in a calibration log.

-The Model 812's large data memory relieves the user from the worry of data loss caused by memory limitations.
+The Model 820's large data memory relieves the user from the concern of data loss caused by memory limitations.
 Furthermore, measurements can be printed or transmitted at up to 19.2 K baud via RS-232 for further manipulation or archiving.

-Despite its numerous functions, the Model 812 is still extremely easy to use.
+Despite its numerous functions, the Model 820 is easy to use.